-For new applicants are required to have developed a Storm Water Pollution Prevention Plan (SWPPP) for their facility.
+New applicants are required to have developed a Storm Water Pollution Prevention Plan (SWPPP) for their facility.
 All structural controls described SWPPP must have been constructed and put into operation.
 All non-structural controls as described in the SWPPP must have been implemented.
-The facility must have no unauthorized discharges and the facility must have a properly certified storm water operator.
+The facility must have no unauthorized discharges and the facility must have a properly certified industrial storm water operator.
 All of these items must be in place before the application for coverage is submitted.

 3. Application Submission Requirements

 NPDES applications are accessed and submitted through the MDEQ’s MiWaters system.
 The MiWaters website is located at https://miwaters.deq.state.mi.us.

 The correct choice of NPDES application depends upon whether or not the applicant is applying for reissuance of an existing NPDES COC for that facility.
 This is discussed in detail below.

 Applicants requesting authorization to discharge industrial storm water must complete one of two applications depending upon whether or not they already have an NPDES COC for the facility in question: